 Did you grow up eating canned chicken?
 I didn’t.
 Canned tuna, yes, but honestly I never knew canned chicken even existed until about twenty-two or twenty-three years ago.
 I purchased my first canned chicken in bulk at one of the big box stores, now Costco, (I think it was called Price Club back then) and I’ve never looked back.
 I was honestly surprised how good it is.
 Back then I think I just mixed it together with mayonnaise and made a sandwich out of it.
 I don’t think I started getting creative with canned chicken until a couple years after buying it for the first time.

 Canned chicken became a welcome pantry staple when I needed a quick meal, especially lunch.
 It has a really long shelf life and tastes surprisingly delicious in so many things.
-It’s also a godsend when you don’t know what to make your kid’s for dinner or forgot to take something out of the freezer.
+It’s also a godsend when your kid’s are asking what’s for dinner tonight and you forgot to take something out of the freezer.
 As someone who cooks mostly from scratch, it does surprise me how much I truly enjoy this shelf stable item.

 Have you ever purchased canned chicken?
-If yes, what do you make with it?
+If yes, what canned chicken recipes do you make with it?
 If you’re still nervous about it, I suggest trying it in one of the following three recipes, I think you’ll be very surprised at how good it is.

 Is All Canned Chicken Created Equal?

 I’m going to go out on a limb and say NO. I have never had better canned chicken than the Kirkland (Costco) brand.
 It’s super high quality, is seasoned well and tastes all around delicious, not to mention how inexpensive six cans are.
 There are a couple of other brands I feel are good, but they don’t hit the mark like the Kirkland brand.
 Taste test them for yourselves.